 Now, although typically, renovations projects like this require the assistance of a professional builder, building a stud wall can be done through DIY methods.
 With patience and attention to detail, you will be able to create a new room in as little as six key steps.
-As specialists in new build houses in Milton Keynes and the surrounding areas, we regularly share our tips with clients, and in this instance, we have put together a guide on how to build a stud wall yourself!
+Our builders in Olney and the surrounding areas, regularly share their tips with clients, and in this instance, they have put together a guide on how to build a stud wall yourself!

 Before you can get stuck in building a stud wall, there are a few factors that you will need to consider.
 The first is where you plan to place your new wall; the wall that you choose to secure your stud wall to must be secure, and you must check whether there are any internal cables or pipes.
 Once you have determined your positioning, it will then be essential to check that your plan complies with your local building regulations.
 The stud wall must not only meet the most recent guidelines, but it must also not alter the light, ventilation or fire resistance of your home.
 If you live in a listed building or conservation area, you will likely find that building regulations are stricter.
 To find the contact details of your local council building control department, we suggest using the handy postcode search on the LABC website.

 Once you have gained the necessary approval to begin your project, you can then move onto the build itself.
-We suggest using the following steps, taking your time with each to ensure that the stud wall is safe and secure:
+We suggest using the following steps:

 For a sturdy, long-lasting stud wall, you will need to ensure that you invest in the right quality materials.
 The best-fitting wood for stud wall is always timber, which, when accompanied by plasterboard, will provide you with a solid end product.
 To ensure that you gather all of the right materials and tools to begin your project, we have put together a list of what you will need to invest in: